serge-web/serge/packages/components/src/local/form-elements/forces/README.md

 # CheckBoxes documentation

-This is an example readme file for the 'CheckBoxex' component.
+This is an example readme file for the 'Forces' component.

 ## UI Example